 You have a right to conduct a walk-through inspection of the property.
 If you choose to exercise this right, you must also make a reasonable effort to let your tenant know of their right to also attend it.

-You must notify them within five days of receiving their lease termination notice or after serving them written notice to vacate.
+You must notify them within five days of receiving their lease termination notice or after serving them proper notice and written notice to vacate.
 If the tenant wishes to be present, they must respond in writing.

 If during the inspection you come across damage exceeding normal wear and tear, you must prepare an itemized list and send it to the tenant.